MRC-LMB-MassSpec/Hekate/README.md

 Hekate
 ===========

 Crosslinking Coupled Mass Spectroscopy Data Analysis Software based on Hekate.
 The projects were forked at time of publication, Hekate will receive no updates except for bug fixes.
-For new features refer to Hekate.
+For new features refer to [Crosslinker](https://github.com/andrewholding/Crosslinker).

 (c) Andrew N Holding